Oscar Gonzalez Player Props: Guardians vs. White Sox

-On Saturday, Oscar Gonzalez (batting .269 in his past 10 games) and the Cleveland Guardians face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 7:10 PM ET.
+Oscar Gonzalez -- batting .269 in his past 10 games -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on July 30 at 2:10 PM ET.

-In his most recent appearance, he went 1-for-4 against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the White Sox.

 Oscar Gonzalez Game Info & Props vs. the White Sox